-1. Keep your meter and supplies (lancets, alcohol swabs, testing strips, etc.) with you at all times.
+1. Keep your meter and supplies (lancets, alcohol swabs, testing strips, and so on) with you at all times.

 3. With the help of your doctor, establish a routine for how often and when you should test your blood sugar.
-He may suggest checking it before every meal and immediately before bedtime.
+He may suggest checking it while you’re fasting, before and after meals, or before bedtime.
 But each person’s situation is different, so it’s important to decide on an arrangement that will work for you.
 When you have that schedule, make checking your blood part of your daily routine—build it into your day.
+Many meters have alarms that you can set to help you to remember to test.
 When it’s part of the day, you will be less likely to forget.
 This will help you build a more accurate log of your blood sugar levels at various times during the day.

-4. Don’t assume your meter is correct.
+4. Don’t assume that your meter is correct.
+Most meters come with a control solution that allows you to test to see how accurate your meter and/or strips are.
 Take your blood glucose meter with you to your next doctor’s appointment.
-Compare your results with his machine to see if there any possible discrepancies.
+Compare your results with those of his or her machine to see whether there are any possible discrepancies.

 Preventing Sore Fingertips

 Frequent and repeated testing can cause sore fingertips.
-Here are a few suggestions for helping prevent that:
+Here are a few suggestions that may help prevent that:

 1. Do not reuse a lancet.
 They can become dull, which may make pricking your fingers painful.

-2. Be sure to prick the side of your finger, not the end.
-Pricking the end of your finger can be more painful, and you may not produce enough blood to get an accurate result.
+2. Be sure to prick the side of your finger, not the pad.
+Pricking the end of your finger can be more painful.

 3. Though it may be a tempting way to produce more blood quickly, do not squeeze your fingertip vigorously.
 Instead, hang your hand and arm down, allowing blood to pool in your fingertips.
+You can also help increase blood flow by washing your hands with warm water.
 If you still have too little blood, you can squeeze your finger, but start at the part closest to your palm, working your way down your finger until you have enough.